 We’ll look at how much money Dennis and Rebecca’s family gets each month from CalWORKs after explaining how the benefit is calculated on the next page.

 To apply for CalWORKs, go to your county human services agency.
 There is a simple initial eligibility form you’ll need to fill out.
-Then, if you meet the basic eligibility requirements, a county social worker will schedule an appointment with you, give you more forms to fill out, and will ask you to submit other documents, like identification and birth certificates.
+Then, if you meet the basic eligibility requirements, someone from the county will schedule an appointment with you, give you more forms to fill out, and will ask you to submit other documents, like identification and birth certificates.
 While you’re applying for CalWORKs, you can also apply for CalFresh (formerly Food Stamps) and Medi-Cal.
 If you are not eligible for CalWORKs you may apply for General Assistance/General Relief.
 You may also be able to get some money immediately if you are in an emergency situation.

 If you are accepted for CalWORKs, you will get a letter that explains how much you will get each month and the program rules.